Coffee Shop Branding Guide: Build a Memorable Café Identity

 EmblemName inside symbolTraditional feel

-Logo design principles: simple (works at small sizes), versatile (works in one color, reversed), appropriate (matches brand personality), memorable (distinctive and recognizable), and timeless (avoid trendy design).
+Logo design principles: simple (works at small sizes), versatile (works in one color, reversed), appropriate (matches brand personality), memorable (distinctive), timeless (avoid trendy design).
+Plan for usage across signage, cups and packaging, social media (small square format), merchandise, business cards and print, website and digital.

 More than a roaster